wanze/statamic-super-static-cache/README.md

 **Nginx**

-ℹ️ TODO!
-If you know how to configure Nginx, please let me know or send a pull request.
-Thanks :)
+🛠 If you know how to configure Nginx, please let me know or send a pull request.
+Thanks! :)

 **IIS**

-ℹ️ TODO!
-If you know how to configure IIS, please let me know or send a pull request.
-Thanks :)
+🛠️ If you know how to configure IIS, please let me know or send a pull request.
+Thanks! :)

 ### Half Measure

 No additional configuration necessary.

-⚠️ **Attention!** There is currently an issue that an authenticated user gets a cached page, if available.
+⚠️ **Attention!** There is currently an issue with this caching type that authenticated users receive cached pages.
-This is due to the fact that the authenticated user is not yet available when the `\Statamic\StaticCaching\Middleware\Retrieve` middleware gets executed, returning the cached response.
-We fail to check if the current user is anonymous or authenticated at this point in the request lifecycle.
+Reason is that the authenticated user is not yet available when the `\Statamic\StaticCaching\Middleware\Retrieve` middleware gets executed, returning a cached response.
+The addon fails to check if the current user is anonymous or authenticated at this point in the request lifecycle.
+This is not a problem if you use the _Full Measure_ strategy.
 If you know how to solve this problem, please let me know!